joakimk/algotrader/README.md

 ## Development

 There are very few free data sources that are good so I can't include any data in this repo.
 I'm developing this using exported CSV data from a paid [TradingView](https://www.tradingview.com/) account.
-You can use data from any source that provides open/close/high/low prices.
+You can use data from any source that provides timestamp/open/close/high/low and volume.

 Import data.